edequartel/Louis/README.md

 # Louis

-Platform to learn braille while using VoiceOver.
+Platform to learn Braille while using VoiceOver and a refreshable Braille display.

 ## Refreshable brailledisplay
-These are device which can be connected by bluetooth with a macOS or iOS device.
-By using the voiceOver utility all the items can be heared or accessed.
+This is a device that is connected by bluetooth with a macOS or iOS device.
+By using the voiceOver utility all items can be heared or accessed.

 ## Methods
-This software is developed in the Netherlands, therefore there are methods used here are implemented.
+This software is developed in the Netherlands, therefore Dutch methods are implemented.

-* Met punt op pad
+* Met punt op pad (children)
-* Braillepi
+* Braillepi (adults)
-* Maréchal
+* Maréchal (adult)

 ## Localisation
-Audiofiles and Methods are on a server.
-Therefore these can be easily changed and added.
+Methods are on a server.
+Therefore these can be easily changed and added when neccesary.

 ## How to use
+1. Connect refreshable Braille display
-1. Turn mute off.
+2. Turn mute off.
 2. Adjust the volume level.
 3. Turn on VoiceOver
 4. Turn on brailledisplay and make sure there is a brailledisoplay connected with your iOS device.
 If not go to the accesiblity settings of your device.